Bullying - information and support

 - You can also report Hate Crime online here.

 Whether you are confident online or are not sure where to start there are some tips that can help you:

 - Spend time with your children online, and have them show you their favorite sites

 - Speak to your child about staying safe online and teach your children “cyber ethics”

 - Be computer savvy: use antivirus, antispyware, and a firewall, and keep them updated

-- Agree rules for using the Internet
+- Agree on rules for using the Internet

-- Teach your children to tell a parent, teacher or trusted adult if they feel uncomfortable about anything they’ve seen on a computer or online
+- Teach your children to tell a parent, teacher, or trusted adult if they feel uncomfortable about anything they’ve seen on a computer or online

 - Keep communication flowing so your child or young person feels able to talk to you about whatever they are doing online

 There is lots of help and guidance available to help with having these important discussions with your child.
-Online safety specialists at the National Crime Agency’s CEOP have made a series of three animations about internet safety aimed at 4 to 7 year olds featuring characters Jessie & Friends.
+Online safety specialists at the National Crime Agency’s CEOP have made a series of three animations about internet safety aimed at 4 to 7-year-olds featuring characters Jessie & Friends.